MRU-CSIS-3512-202201-001/tut-instructions-full/tut-01/things-to-do-beforehand.md

 For every tutorial, coding quiz, and assignment, you're going to follow the same basic workflow:

-1. accept a GitHub Classroom assignment (Classroom calls **everything** and assignment), thus creating a GitHub repo you have access to
+1. accept a GitHub Classroom assignment (Classroom calls **everything** an assignment), thus creating a GitHub repo you have access to
 2. clone that GitHub repo to a local repo
 3. work work work
 4. commit the changes to your local repo